gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I didn't ask.
 Here, I'll get that."
-She took the whistling kettle off the stove and slowly poured the steaming water into the teapot.
+She took the whistling kettle off the stove and slowly poured the steaming water.
 Setting the kettle on a polished whorl of ironbark, she winked at Noxy and reached into her knitting basket to pull out a small jar and opened it.
 "Honey?"